 Bow Saw

-For our expert woodworkers, nothing beats the classic form of the bow saw, which consists of a framework with a blade spreading throughout its widest points.
-These are preferable for more demanding sawing tasks where you must apply greater force to the cutting strokes.
+For me, nothing beats the classic form of the bow saw, which consists of a framework with a blade spreading throughout its widest points.
+I prefer them for more demanding sawing tasks where you must apply greater force to the cutting strokes.

 Folding camp saws and pocket chainsaws are adequate for light-cutting tasks.
 Using a bow saw is preferable to a regular saw if you plan on chopping up a lot of logs.